-- Kolokythakia Tiganita- courgette in crispy batter which has been made with soda water to keep it light and crispy!
+- Kolokythakia Tiganita- courgette in a crispy batter which has been made with soda water to keep it light and crispy!

 - Horta- wild greens steamed and simply dressed with lemon juice and olive oil.
 Delicious as a light meal with potatoes or freshly baked bread.

 - Spanakorizo- rice, pan cooked with spinach, onion, and seasonings and drizzled with lemon juice.

 - Tomatokeftedes- tomato and mint fritters fried in olive oil; a specialty to try if you’re in Santorini!

 Greeks do fabulous desserts.
 However, in many traditional tavernas, you won’t find a huge selection.
 This is because locals usually go to a zacharoplasteio( pastry shop) where dessert is a specialty and coffees are served as an accompaniment.
 However, often after your meal, you may find a complimentary dish of watermelon or a slice of Ravani, a semolina-based cake with which to round off your meal!

-With the origins of wine making in Greece going back around 6,500 years, Greeks certainly do know how to make the most memorable of wines.
-With many different varieties of grapes there is always something for every palate.
-You can also try retsina,a dry white, resinated wine.
+With the origins of winemaking in Greece going back around 6,500 years, Greeks certainly do know how to make the most memorable of wines.
+With many different varieties of grapes, there is always something for every palate.
+You can also try retsina, a dry white, resinated wine.
 Unfairly considered to being an unrefined ‘people’s wine’, this term in itself could be seen in another light.
-It’s a people’s wine for a reason, consistently a favourite of many!
+It’s a people’s wine for a reason, consistently a favorite of many!